alexwlchan/alexwlchan.net/src/_drafts/managing-albums-in-photos.md

 First we retrieve the photo with [PHAsset.fetchAssets][fetchAssets] -- a PHAsset is any item in your Photos library, including photos and videos.
 I'm only getting a single photo here, but you could get multiple photos by adding to the list of local identifiers.
 This returns a PHFetchResult, which is a collection of the assets that were found.
+We could extract the individual photo, but this collection is the right format for the addAssets method we're going to use further down.

-Then we look up the album with [PHAssetCollection.fetchAssetCollections][fetchAssetCollections]; an asset collection is the PhotoKit term for an album.
+Next we look up the album with [PHAssetCollection.fetchAssetCollections][fetchAssetCollections]; an asset collection is the PhotoKit term for an album.
 This also returns a PHFetchResult, which is a collection of albums, and I'm just grabbing the first item.

 If the album doesn't exist, then PHFetchResult.firstObject will be `nil`.